WPS/egon.io/README.md

 Use ctrl+enter or alt+enter to add line breaks to the description.

 #### Context Menu
 If you drop an icon from the palette into the canvas you will see a context menu.
 To show the connection between two icons use the arrow.
 Also you can choose the next icon you want to connect to.
 If you choose one, it will automatically be connected.
-Delete the choosen icon by clicking on delete.
+Delete the chosen icon by clicking on delete.
 You can click on the wrench to change the icon.
 By using the annotation icon, you can add comments for further information.

 #### Naming Actors and Work Objects
 Double click on an actor's or work object's icon to edit the name.